The-Magic-Mainframe/lani/README.md

 By writing it.

 ### What tools will you use to create the software?
 My computer, other machines in my LAN, other machines in my WAN.
+Maybe even some generative AI.

 ### What language will you use to create the software?
 English.
 It's what I speak!